SamWachira1/EquiFlow-/README.md

 ## Getting Started

-To see HyperComm live, click the link above.
-To run HyperComm locally on your machine follow these steps:
+To see EquiFlow live, click the link above.
+To run EquiFlow locally on your machine follow these steps:

 - Clone the repository: